kreismit/ECE4960/labs.md

 ## Procedure

 * Downloaded [lab code](https://cei-lab.github.io/ECE4960/ECE4960_Lab12b.zip)
-* Familiarized myself with code; test-ran
+* Familiarized myself with code; test-ran the simulation.
+* Programmed the code to output the observability matrix.
+* Added my LQR controller from the previous lab to the Kalman filter code.